ciyberpunk/farside-etf/README.txt

-This repo contains two Python scripts that scrape the daily ETF flow tables from Farside and write clean CSVs to the `Data/` folder.
+This repo contains Python scripts that scrape the daily ETF flow tables from Farside, write them to CSV files then visualize the results on a Github webpage.

 - `btc_farside_to_csv.py` – Bitcoin ETFs
 - `eth_farside_to_csv.py` – Ethereum ETFs